Angular traveling waves of the high-dimensional Boussinesq equation: Introduction

 or, equivalently

 where and $N_n(x)$ is the Laplacian fundamental solution.
 Since \eqref{hbouss} is invariant under orthogonal transformations, we may choose $\vec c=(c,0,\cdots,0)=c\vec e_1\in\rn$ with $|c|<1$.
 We first show the existence of solutions of \eqref{traveling}.
-This is obtained by apply the concentration-compactness principle due to boundedness of operator $\L_\vc$ in the Lebegsue spaces (see Theorem \ref{exits}).
+This is obtained by applying the concentration-compactness principle due to the boundedness of operator $\L_\vc$ in the Lebegsue spaces (see Theorem \ref{exits}).
+We refer the reader to \cite{haj-cho-ozawa,haj-2012,haj-2013,haj-st-2004,haj-chang-song,hpl,hS} and the references therein, which discuss the minimization under constraint (and stability) for similar equations.

 In spite of having a bounded operator $\L_\vc$ in \eqref{traveling}, the behavior of solutions of \eqref{second-der} is different from the stationary case $\vc=0$.
-First of all, it follows, for example from the results of Berestycki and Lions \cite{ber-lions}, that \eqref{traveling} possesses a unique positive radially symmetric ground state solution.
-Moreover, the solution $\ff$ of \eqref{traveling} in the zero-speed $\vc=0$ is smooth and decays exponentially.
-Indeed, it holds that
+First of all, it follows, for example from the results of Berestycki and Lions \cite{ber-lions}, that \eqref{traveling} with $\vc=0$ possesses a unique positive radially symmetric ground state solution.
+Moreover, the solution $\ff$ of \eqref{traveling} in the zero-speed $\vc=0$ (see \eqref{c=0}) is smooth and decays exponentially.
+More precisely, it holds for some $\delta>0$ that

-for some $\delta>0$.
 In the nonzero speed case, we show in Theorem \ref{decay-regularity} that the traveling waves decay algebraically.
-To prove, we observe that the kernel of \eqref{traveling} (see \eqref{traveling-conv}) behaves like one of the Gross-Pitaevski equation.
+To prove this, we observe that the kernel of \eqref{traveling} (see \eqref{traveling-conv}) behaves like one of the Gross-Pitaevskii equation.
 Secondly, contrary to the zero-speed case, the operator $\L_\vc$ in the case $\vc\neq0$ is not radial, so to show the symmetry of traveling waves, we use an argument developed in \cite{blss} which is based on the Steiner type rearrangements in Fourier space (see Theorem \ref{symmetry}).
 Thirdly, the traveling waves of \eqref{hbouss}, contrary to the case $\vc=0$, are not positive, and together with lack of information about the uniqueness of \eqref{traveling} make the analysis of \eqref{traveling} difficult.